observablehq/plot/docs/marks/waffle.md

 ```
 :::

-The waffle mark is often used in conjunction with the group transform to count things.
+The waffle mark is often used with the [group transform](../transforms/group.md) to compute counts.
 The chart below compares the number of female and male athletes in the 2012 Olympics.

 :::plot
 ```js